Missions & Ministries – Activities and Opportunities

 Duc Tan Commune, Tan Tru District, Long An Province, Vietnam.
 Nguyen Thi Kieu Tien, 15 years old, feeds the family cow in the Duc Tan Commune of Vietnam.

 Operation Christmas Child: Is managed by Samaritans Purse, led by Franklin Graham.
 Shoe boxes are filled with personal hygiene items along with shoes, flip-flops, and a toy or two.
 Gospel materials are also included in the shoe boxes.
-The due date for the shoe boxes to be brought to the church is the week of November 20th, 2016.
 They will be sent to collection centers and then distributed throughout the world to children who would otherwise not receive a Christmas present.
 This brings joy to children and spreads the Gospel of Jesus Christ throughout the world.

-UPDATE: This year our church members and youth collected and packed 107 Christmas Child shoe boxes full of gifts, toys, life necessities and Christian literature to be distributed as a sign of God’s love and provision throughout the world!
+UPDATE: In 2017 our church members and youth collected and packed over 80 Christmas Child shoe boxes full of gifts, toys, life necessities and Christian literature to be distributed as a sign of God’s love and provision throughout the world!
+It looks like 2017 will be another Operation Christmas Child full of blessings.
 Praise God from whom all blessings flow!